SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager/README.md

 ## Hooks installation
 Copy hook jar to hooks folder (`<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor/eclipse/plugins/hooks`) and enforce hooks reloading from the settings page or restart Polarion.

+## Upgrade

+### Upgrade from version 1.x.x to 2.0.0
+Version 2.0.0 requires the new hooks model therefore hooks built for 1.x.x will stop working.
+They must be replaced with the new ones built especially for v.2.0.0+.
+Also the new version introduced some significant internal settings model changes/improvements which have made old settings data incompatible.
+This means that during the first run all settings will be reset to their default values (unfortunately revisions history will be lost too).